The Deck Handbook: Part 8 Vinyl and Plastic Decking

 It has other problems as well.
 Users report that it can be stained by bug spray, suntan lotion, some food products and contact with rubber.
 Some products experienced excessive shrinkage, surface chalking, and warping.
 All of these issues sent composite chemists back to the laboratory to come up with better formulations.

-One solution that seems to be working well, although more expensive, is to co-extrude a solid plastic wrapper around a cellular plastic core.
+One solution is to co-extrude a solid plastic wrapper around a cellular plastic core.
 The wrapper or shell is called a "cap" in the industry and the resulting board is a "capstock" board.
 The solid plastic skin that may be a different color from the core.
 This is how manufacturers add darker colors, tonal variations, and deep wood-grain to plastic decking.
 Tonal variations are used to make the plastic look less like plastic and more like stained wood.
 Some of it is getting pretty realistic, if you don't look too closely.

 Plastic decking boards can be attached to the structural deck frame like any other type of decking material.
 Most of the time, direct screws through the board are used, although care must be taken not to compress or split the board.
 Manufacturers now provide stainless screws that are also color-matched to the new board colors.
 Vinyl deck boards can also be attached with hidden fasteners.
 Hidden fasteners eliminate puncturing the upper surface of the decking boards and give the deck a cleaner look and reduce the likelihood of water penetration.
 These fasteners are typically attached from the side of the board or from the bottom up and are generally more expensive and require more labor.